Statuses in Latin with translation. Quotes in Latin with translation

 Let there be light!
 (Biblical expression).

-In a broader sense, it is used if we are talking about great accomplishments.
-Gutenberg, the inventor of printing, was depicted holding an unfolded sheet of paper with the words "Fiat lux!"
+In a broader sense it is used if we're talking about about grandiose achievements.
+The inventor of printing, Guttenberg, was depicted holding an unfolded sheet of paper with the inscription “Fiat lux!”

 [Finis coronat opus].